Limited launch: MAY batch, 85% claimed

 6. Cold Water Exposure

-A study published in PubMed found that immersion in 14°C (57°F) water increased plasma norepinephrine by 530% and dopamine by 250%.
+One controlled cold-water immersion study reported very large increases in norepinephrine and dopamine, but that was immersion in very cold water, not the same thing as a quick rinse at the end of a shower.
 Those aren't small numbers.
 Norepinephrine is the same neurotransmitter that caffeine indirectly elevates to make you feel alert.

 Research in the Journal of Neuropsychiatry and Clinical Neurosciences confirms that cold-water immersion triggers the release of dopamine, serotonin, cortisol, norepinephrine, and beta-endorphins, all linked to stress modulation and alertness.